AqwamCreates/DataPredict/docs/API/Models.md

 | [WeightedLeastSquaresRegression](Models/WeightedLeastSquaresRegression.md)*                      | WLS             | 💾 ⚡ 🟢 🟡 ⚠️ | Instant Train Time-To-Leave Prediction And In-Game Currency Price Generation With Probability Estimation |
 | [IterativeReweightedLeastSquaresRegression](Models/IterativeReweightedLeastSquaresRegression.md) | IRLS            |❗💾 ⚡ 🟢 🟡   | Instant Time-To-Leave Prediction And In-Game Currency Price Generation                                   |

-\* The moodels assume that the features have a linear relationship with the label values, which is almost certainly not true in game-related settings.
+\* The models assume that the features have a linear relationship with the label values, which is almost certainly not true in game-related settings.

 ## Classification